barryosull/connect-four/README.md

-# Simple connect four CI APP
+# Simple connect four CLI APP

 Simple python app for playing connect four in the CLI.